 When someone has an idea to change the business, they are usually focussed on delivering a specific outcome.
 An outcome is not a solution.
 An outcome delivers specific benefits and has an associated value.
 In general, a given outcome can be achieved in many different ways (there is always more than one way to skin a cat).

 Sometimes, the options are considered.
 If a well-trained business analyst is involved early enough in the process, they can perform enterprise business analysis (as per BABOK v2, Chapter 5).
 Sometimes, however, the idea is for a specific solution approach, and other options to deliver the same outcome (possibly at a lower cost) are not considered.

 And there is always the option to not proceed.
 This is an especially good option if the idea is a bad idea, because it avoids launching a doomed project.

 There are always options, and all business change is optional.
 Sometimes, the consequence of no change is total business collapse or, in the case of illegality, imprisonment of directors.
 But these are edge cases.
 In general, all business change is optional.

 Once a project has been launched to implement the (good or bad) idea, the idea starts being referred to as a business need.
 This is an interesting term to use for an idea that is (a) possibly a bad idea, (b) possibly not the best way to achieve a specific outcome and (c) almost certainly optional.

-Remember, even if a well-trained business has been involved from the outset, and all options have been considered, and a well-reasoned business case has been produced, it might still be a bad idea – we don’t know for sure until the business change has actually been implemented and the costs and benefits have been measured.
+Remember, even if a well-trained business analyst has been involved from the outset, and all options have been considered, and a well-reasoned business case has been produced, it might still be a bad idea – we don’t know for sure until the business change has actually been implemented and the costs and benefits have been measured.